Brenda Agüero

-Brenda Cecilia Agüero (born 2 June 1995) is an Argentine former neonatal nurse convicted of the murder of five babies under her care.
+Brenda Cecilia Agüero (born 2 June 1995) is an Argentine serial killer and former neonatal nurse convicted of the murder of five babies under her care.

 Between March and June 2022, Agüero deliberately injected healthy babies with overdoses of potassium or insulin (or both), killing five and causing decompensations in eight others.

 Agüero was charged with five counts of "aggravated murder for applying the insidious method of potassium incompatible with life".
 Agüero was later charged with eight other counts of attempted murder.

 The trial against Agüero and 10 provincial officials began on 6 January 2025.

 On 18 June 2025, Agüero was found guilty of all charges and sentenced to life in prison.

 Early life

 On 20 August 2022, police announced the arrest of Brenda Cecilia Agüero (born 2 June 1995 in Buenos Aires); a nurse who worked in the neonatal unit and who had been among the suspended personnel during the initial investigation.
 Agüero lived with her mother and two sisters in the outskirts of Río Ceballos at the time of her arrest.

 Agüero graduated as a nurse with excellent results in 2018 and moved to Córdoba, where she worked at a private hospital between 2019 and December 2020, when she resigned to keep her only job at the Ramón Castillo Neonatal Hospital.
 Agüero denied the accusations and abstained from testifying.

 Days after her arrest, Agüero was formally charged with five counts of "aggravated murder for applying the insidious method of potassium incompatible with life" and eight counts of attempted murder.
 Agüero later accused a colleague of hers of the deaths, saying that this male nurse was present where the deaths occurred "all the time".

 During the legal proceedings, Agüero was incarcerated at the Bouwer prison in inner Córdoba, where she was isolated from other inmates to protect her from harm.